Dan-code25/Frontend-Challenge-KadaKareer/README.md

 ### 2. Which AI suggestions did you use?

 I only accepted simple, context-based inline suggestions that matched what I already planned to implement.
-These included:

-- Automatically completing and structuring the <select> and <option> elements after I started writing the .map() logic.
-- Filling in common React patterns like (e) => onChange(e.target.value) after I began writing the onChange attribute.
+These includes the automatically completing and structuring the <select> and <option> elements after I started writing the .map() logic and filling in common React patterns like (e) => onChange(e.target.value) after I began writing the onChange attribute.

 ### 3. Which suggestions did you modify or reject?